A Prayerful Place in the Great Marsh

 In 1109, the Diocese of Ely was created out of part of the Diocese of Lincoln.
 The first Bishop, Hervey le Breton (1109–1131), tried his best to inspire Christian faith and revive interest in monastic vocations.
 He wrote an hagiographic account of the Chatteris ‘miracle man’ named Bricstan, a free tenant living with his wife and family in Chatteris in 1115.
 Bishop Hervey used Bricstan’s story as an example for others, stating that he was someone who was “content with what he had, and meddled not with what belonged to other.”

-After five months in prison, the following miracle took place:
+After five months in prison, praying and crying out to St Benedict and St Etheldreda, whom he vowed to serve, the following miracle took place:

 One Church or Two?